-The screening process (1I-m) requires the Assessor to consider both the positive and discriminatory (see Annex A: Definition of Terms) equality impact that the policy or function is likely to have on each of the protected groups.
+The Screening process requires the Assessor to consider both the positive and disproportionate or adverse (see Annex A: Definition of Terms) equality impact that the policy or function is likely to have on each of the protected groups.

-Consider the policy or function in practice, how it would interact with those potentially affected by it (whether this be staff, students, visitors/suppliers etc.) and then assess how this would impact on people belonging to the different protected groups (Age, Disability, Gender, Gender Reassignment, Marriage and Civil Partnership, Pregnancy and Maternity, Race, Sex and Sexual Orientation).
+Consider the policy or function in practice, how it would interact with those potentially affected by it (whether this be staff, students, visitors/suppliers etc.) and then assess how this would impact on people belonging to the different protected groups (Age, Disability, Gender, Gender Reassignment, Pregnancy and Maternity, Race, Sex and Sexual Orientation).